Skip to main content

 This step is always required for VAST file shares, regardless of whether they are added during or after resource provisioning.

-Connect to your server via the Gcore Customer Portal or SSH and set up VAST NFS client support.
+Connect to the server via the Gcore Customer Portal or SSH and set up VAST NFS client support.

 1. Install NFS client tools: